|

 Is CTE a Mental Illness?

 While CTE certainly has an impact on physical health, many people wonder about its effect on mental health.
-Aside from physical effects like headaches, memory loss, and impulsivity, it can also have mental illness effects like depression, dementia, rage, anxiety, and panic attacks.
+Aside from causing physical symptoms like headaches, memory loss, and impulsivity, it can also have mental illness effects like depression, dementia, rage, anxiety, and panic attacks.

 It can lead sufferers to contemplate suicide.
 Junior Seau, star linebacker for the former San Diego Chargers and the New England Patriots, committed suicide in 2012 after long bouts of suffering from CTE.
 He was only 43.